getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 The `name` property is what you'd use for meta programming purposes, so that's what we'll focus on in this discussion.

+The confusion comes because by default, the lexical name a function has (if any) is also set as its `name` property.
+But what happens to the name property if a function has no lexical name?
+Prior to ES6, essentially nothing.

+But as of ES6, there are a set of inference rules which can determine a reasonable `name` property value to assign a function if that function doesn't have a lexical name to provide the value.

 ## Built-in Object Symbols

 // TODO